hebench/frontend/dataloader/README.md

 # CSV Format for Input Datasets
-This format specifies a 3-dimsensional tensor object for input and output.
-A control line indexes into the first index.
+This format specifies a 3-dimensional tensor object for input parameters and output results.
+A control line specifies the zero-based first parameter index.
 Each sample line under the control line becomes the second index.
 The third index is the individual samples on each line.
 A control line may specify that the lines below are either 'local' data in the file itself, or a link to an external csv file.
 In the case of multiple csv files, or multiple control lines for the same index, the lines are concatenated.
 ## Control line format
 ```
 <input|output>, <operation_input_param_index>, <num_lines>, <local|csv>